 About two times a week.
 On the weekend I go through and work out my spending.
 Mike just puts the expense receipts on my desk… handy for cross-referencing!

 Probably at the beginning, (I have been with PocketSmith a few years now), I had too many categories… it just got silly .
 If you go on holiday — say to Queenstown — a good trick is to categorise every transaction in that time period (except for the ones that are going on at home) into a specific category called ‘Queenstown’.
 Doing that can save you a lot of hassle and you’ll get a real idea of how much the holiday really cost.

-What is the smartest money decision you made for 2017?
+What is one of the smartest money decisions you made?

 I could see how much we were spending on insurances, so I sat down with our agent and was able to shave a few dollars off there.
 We also changed power company, changed mobile provider… it all helps.

 I also bought a copy of Vicki Robin’s book Your Money or Your Life; it’s the best money book that I have ever read.

 This interview is part of New Zealand Money Week (NZMW) 2017.
 NZMW is led by the Commission For Financial Capability, and it involves events all around the country to encourage New Zealanders to talk about money and develop greater financial capability.
 To further the conversation about money we got in touch with some of our favourite Kiwis to get their perspectives on their finances.